Peterson's algorithm

 Peterson's algorithm (or Peterson's solution) is a concurrent programming algorithm for mutual exclusion that allows two or more processes to share a single-use resource without conflict, using only shared memory for communication.
 It was formulated by Gary L. Peterson in 1981.
-While Peterson's original formulation worked with only two processes, the algorithm can be generalized for more than two.
+Peterson's original algorithm worked with only two processes; it can be generalized for more than two.

 The algorithm

 The algorithm uses two variables: flag and turn.
 A flag[n] value of true indicates that the process n wants to enter the critical section.
-Entrance to the critical section is granted for process P0 if P1 does not want to enter its critical section and if P1 has given priority to P0 by setting turn to 0.
+Entrance to the critical section is granted for process P0 if P1 does not want to enter its critical section or if P1 has given priority to P0 by setting turn to 0.

 The algorithm satisfies the three essential criteria to solve the critical-section problem.
 The while condition works even with preemption.

 The three criteria are mutual exclusion, progress, and bounded waiting.

 Since turn can take on one of two values, it can be replaced by a single bit, meaning that the algorithm requires only three bits of memory.

 Mutual exclusion

 P0 and P1 can never be in the critical section at the same time.
 If P0 is in its critical section, then flag[0] is true.
 In addition, either flag[1] is false (meaning that P1 has left its critical section), or turn is 0 (meaning that P1 is just now trying to enter the critical section, but graciously waiting), or P1 is at label P1_gate (trying to enter its critical section, after setting flag[1] to true but before setting turn to 0 and busy waiting).
 So if both processes are in their critical sections, then we conclude that the state must satisfy flag[0] and flag[1] and turn = 0 and turn = 1.
 No state can satisfy both turn = 0 and turn = 1, so there can be no state where both processes are in their critical sections.

-(This recounts an argument that is made rigorous in.)
+(This recounts an argument that is made rigorous in Schneider 1997.)